kurapica/PLoop/README.md

 end)
 ```

-To use the get call line, the `debug.getinfo` must existed.
+To use the get call line, the `debug.getinfo` must exist.

 ### Access un-existed object fields